connectedcompany/alph/README.md

 ## How it works

-1. Generate a nx Graph
+1. Get your data into a NetworkX Graph
-2. Pick a layout
+2. Pick a network layout function, or bring your own node coordinates
-3. Define node and edge appearance attributes
+3. Define node and edge style attributes
-4. Plots layered nodes + edges
+4. Plot nodes and edges using a simple function call

 ## Features

 - plot any NetworkX Graph
-- support for any Python layout function returning a NetworkX `pos` structure
+- support for any Python layout function returning a NetworkX `pos` structure (just a dict like `{node_id: (x,y), ...}`)
 - Altair-style data driven node and edge decoration - size, color, stroke, opacity, scales, conditions and more
 - convenience args for node labels, halos
-- 1-level combo node support
+- experimental 1-level "combo" node support

 ## Installation